fork-you-i-just-want-to-fork-my-stuff/Check-In-System/README.md

 # Check-In-System

-A check in system designed in django
+A check in system designed in flask

+# Running locally
+to run locally simply make sure you meet the requirements; run: pip install --trusted-host pypi.python.org -r requirements.txt

+and then use: python routes.py

+to start, by default youll be able to view it in browser by navigating to http://localhost:5000

+# Docker info

+If your so inclined this will run on docker, follow instructions below

 # Building versions